stellar/stellar-core/src/ledger/readme.md

 Accounts control the access rights to balances.

-The other entries are "add-ons" to the main account entry; with every new entry attached to the account, the minimum balance in XLM goes up for the account (also known as reserve).
-See LedgerManager::getMinBalance for more detail
+The other entries are "add-ons" to the main account entry; with every new entry attached to the account, the minimum balance in LUM goes up for the account (also known as reserve).
+See LedgerManager::getMinBalance for more detail.

 ###TrustLineEntry
-Trust lines are lines of credit the account has with a specific currency from an issuer.
+Trust lines are lines of credit the account has given a particular issuer in a specific currency.

 It defines the rules around the use of this currency.
 Rules can be defined by the user (balance limit to limit risk), or by the issuer (authorized flag for example).

 ###OfferEntry
-Offers are entries in the Offer Book that an account creates.
+Offers are entries in the Order Book that an account creates.
-Offers are a way to automate simple trading off the Stellar network.
+Offers are a way to automate simple trading inside the Stellar network.

 #Source code organization